-Pete Buttigieg On The Hyde Amendment & Whether Twitter Should Ban Neo-Nazis
+Pete Buttigieg On Reproductive Justice & Whether Twitter Should Ban Neo-Nazis

 When South Bend, Indiana, Mayor Pete Buttigieg announced the formation of his presidential exploratory committee this January, he was a relative unknown.
 Since then, the Afghanistan veteran and Rhodes scholar, buoyed by a string of compelling television appearances and strong debate performances, has soared to the top tiers of the 2020 pack.
 He’s created enough familiarity with voters and national media at this point to be known simply as “Mayor Pete.”
 He’s also raised a whopping $24.8 million in the most recent fundraising quarter, resources that will give him the ability to compete in a narrowing, but still crowded, field of candidates.